 Before that, whenever you moved, and even when you switched cell phone providers, you had to get a new phone number.
 This was rather annoying actually, especially, if you, like me, moved a lot.
 People never knew how to get in touch with me and this was before the days of social media.

-I lost touch with a friend, a really good friend, because he moved and left an answering machine message with his new information, which my answering machine promptly ate (I told you they weren’t foolproof).
+I lost touch with a friend, because he moved and left an answering machine message with his new information, which my answering machine promptly ate (I told you they weren’t foolproof).
 Then, as fate would have it, I moved a couple of weeks later and we totally lost contact.
-I never actually heard from him again.
+I never heard from him again.
 I’ve half-assedly been looking for him for twenty years.
 Things don’t always work out like the movies.